This is a recurring article that is constantly updated. Additional questions about the VA Loan? Shoot us an email

 What is the VA Loan?

 The VA loan is a zero down mortgage with a low interest rate.
-It is offered to active duty who have served for at least two years, reservists (see note), veterans and eligible surviving spouses.
+It is offered to active duty who have served for at least two years, reservists, veterans and eligible surviving spouses.
 This loan is guaranteed by the VA.
-That’s financial jargon for saying the VA helps you get an amazing mortgage that will put you well ahead of where a regular mortgage would get you.
-Why is the VA Loan such an amazing financial tool?
+That’s financial jargon for saying the VA helps you get an amazing mortgage allowing you to buy a home earlier and with less money than most people will have the opportunity too.

 Reservists can use the VA Loan if they served for at least six years with 90 days of AD in that time.